It all begins with an idea…or a sponsor!

 Our Mission

-“To provide a fun, healthy and competitive environment in which local athletes of all abilities can achieve their personal triathlon goals”
+“To provide a fun, healthy and competitive environment in which local athletes of all abilities can achieve their personal triathlon goals.”

 Our Club History

-The 'North Harbour Triathlon Company' was formed in 1984 by Phil Briars and Dave Robertson, with the aim of promoting various triathlon events on the Shore.
-The athletes who would soon make up the North Harbour Triathlon Club provided the manpower to help run the events, some of which are still being run by the club today.
+TThe North Harbour Triathlon Company was established in 1984 by Phil Briars and Dave Robertson, with the goal of promoting triathlon events across Auckland’s North Shore.
+The athletes who would go on to form the North Harbour Triathlon Club provided the manpower to run these early events—some of which are still organised by the club today.

 A large group of people standing on a rocky shoreline, smiling at the camera.
 They are dressed in athletic wear, swimwear, or casual clothing, suggesting they are about to swim or engage in a beach activity.
 The sea and a clear blue sky are visible in the background.